WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 ## Using ```input()``` to get the player to choose a letter

 The Python ```input()``` function is used to ask the user to type in something.
 Inside the brackets you can put some text (inside quotes) to tell the player what is wanted (a *prompt* string).
 This might be to ask the player to guess a letter, for example.
 The result - what the player types - will go into a variable.
-The Python code looks like:
+The Python code looks like this:

 ```python
 a = input(?)
 ```

-where you can put your own prompt string in place of the question mark. ```a``` a is my variable name for the answer.
+where you need to put your own prompt string in place of the question mark. ```a``` a is my variable name for the answer.

 >### Recommendation